rydmike/flex_color_picker/README.md

 Under the hood, the `showColorPickerDialog` function uses the same `ColorPicker` and `showPickerDialog` method.
 It just bundles them together in one single async `showColorPickerDialog` function.

-The API surface of this function is quite large, because it actually bundles all the `ColorPicker` properties, including its `showPickerDialog` method's parameters, and an `AlertDialog`, with all its properties, plus the `showDialog` function and its parameters, all into one large function.
+The API surface of this function is quite large.
+It bundles all the `ColorPicker` properties, including its `showPickerDialog` method's parameters, and an `AlertDialog`, with all its properties, plus the `showDialog` function and its parameters, all into one large function.